 Where Can I Buy Hearing Aid Insurance?Just as you would protect your car, home, and life, there are options when it comes down to hearing aids insurance.
 Some hearing aid insurers are listed below:

 The Price of Hearing AidsHearing aids can be very expensive.
-The average price of a privately purchased hearing aid is around $1,500, so quite rightly, they are a valuable investment.
+The average price of a privately purchased hearing aid is around $1,500 and can be up to $6000, so quite rightly, they are a valuable investment.
 On top of buying a hearing device, other costs factor in, raising the initial price.
 This includes:

 - Audiometric examinations